 MQCA These selectors refer to attributes that contain character data (for example, the name of a queue).
-These selectors refer to attributes that contain either numeric values (such as CurrentOueueDepth, the number of MOIA messages on a queue) or a constant value (such as SyncPoint, whether the queue manager supports syncpoints).
+MQIA These selectors refer to attributes that contain either numeric values (such as CurrentQueueDepth , the number of messages on a queue) or a constant value (such as SyncPoint , whether or not the queue manager supports syncpoints).

 Before you use the MQINQ or MQSET calls your application must be connected to the queue manager, and you must use the MQOPEN call to open the object for setting or inquiring about attributes.
-These operations are described in Connecting to and disconnecting from a queue manager and Opening and closing objects.
+These operations are described in "Connecting to and disconnecting from a queue manager" on page 91 and "Opening and closing objects" on page 99.